Kashier-payments/Kashier_Magento_2.3x_Plugin/README.md

      - Insert Live Api Key in the Configuration page of each module.
      - Remove the test mode check.
-     - Customize the title and description that will show up tp your users.
+     - Customize the title that will show up tp your users.
      - Save configuration.

 6. In System, select Cache Management, then click on Flush Magento Cache.